 The do it yourself route is an option for many people who are in a simple financial situation.
 Companies out there can offer the services at a budget friendly way to handle the basics.
 Many offer an estate plan that includes a last will, financial power of attorney, and a living will.

 Hiring an estate planning attorney will cost you a few thousand dollars.
 Hiring an experienced professional offers numerous benefits.
 The attorney will steer you through the process, offer tax guidance, and make sure that your estate plan achieves what you want from it.
+You can read more info about eXp Realty website here.

 Write your Will